cjmakin/code-signal-problems/README.md

 My solutions to a few CodeSignal problems, mostly in Python.

-These are taken from the Interview Prep Crash Course and is divided into 8 parts.
+These are taken from the Interview Prep Crash Course and divided into 8 parts:

 #### Arrays
 - [x] firstDuplicate